lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

    "password":    "cleartext password"    // optional }
 ```
-RETURNS: "errorCode" and "errorMessage" fields only.
+RETURNS: "error-code" and "error-message" fields only.

 #### New group